 Amanda Brockman MBACP

-I am an experienced Humanistic Therapeutic Counsellor, and the way I work is based on Transactional Analysis.
+I am an experienced Humanistic, Relational Therapist and the way I work is based on Transactional Analysis and I have a Diploma in Relational Supervision, I attended my supervision training in Brighton.

 I offer a safe, empathic, non-judgemental and confidential space in which to explore any issues that may be concerning you.